Welcome to our review of the popular Sky Bet betting site carried out in May 2022.

-In 2014 though, a Canadian business named CVC Capital Partners (registered in the UK as Bonne Terre Limited) became the majority shareholders in Sky Bet.
+In 2014 though, a Canadian business named CVC Capital Partners (registered in the UK as Bonne Terre Limited) became the majority shareholder in Sky Bet.
 This is worth noting, as it will become apparent later this has led to mixed fortunes.

 As far as a gambling website goes, Sky Bet is among one of the best horse betting sites around in terms of layout and accessibility.

-It’s easy to find what you’re looking for and to place a bet, whether this is on a horse race or any of the other wide and varied events covered by the Sky bet sportsbook, and you’ll be provided with an online bet slip that confirms your wager.
+It’s easy to find what you’re looking for and to place a bet, whether this is on a horse race or any of the other wide and varied events covered by the Sky bet sportsbook, and you’ll be provided with an online bet slip that confirms your wage.

 Sky Bet Welcome Offer & Sign-Up Free Bet

 With so many websites on the market vying for your online bets, it’s important to learn what welcome bonuses Sky betting can provide.
 Winning after using your own cash for stakes is sweeter, but winning on the back of free bet stakes or boosted odds is even better.

 Sky offers many offers for free bets, as free bets are extremely popular with new and existing customers.
 Many betting sites offer free bets, so make sure to check out other betting deals!

 Free bets at Sky can be used on a range of amazing horse racing events, such as the Cheltenham Festival!

 New Sky betting customers are entitled to £20 in free bets once they place their first £5 wager on a horse race, or any other kind of sporting event, regardless of the odds.